 1. Antidepressants Deplete Several Nutrients

-Studies have shown that many people with depression had lower levels of vitamin B2 and treating depression with psychiatric medications can actually make them feel worse over time.2
+Studies have shown that many people with depression had lower levels of vitamin B2 and treating depression with psychiatric medications can actually make them feel worse over time.2 Vitamin B2, also called riboflavin, is vital for energy metabolism throughout the body.
+Its deficiency affects the whole body and can cause weight gain, low energy, and skin and thyroid problems.
+Prescription drugs that can inhibit the absorption of vitamin B2 include anti-psychotics, anti-convulsants, mood stabilizers, antidepressants.

 Vitamin B6 plays an important role in boosting mood, improving sleep, and supporting the entire nervous system.
 It is crucial for the production of many neurotransmitters in the brain, including serotonin, GABA, and dopamine.
 Certain psychiatric medications such as antidepressants and benzodiazepines alter these neurotransmitters and also affect the vitamin B6 levels in the body.